5 Perfect Family Bike Rides

 Distance: 22 miles

 Route: If you’re on the Mid- or Lower Cape, chances are you’ll know about the Rail Trail within minutes of arrival, either because you spotted bicyclists coasting alongside you on wooded side roads, or because the family in the cottage next door just returned from a walk, ride, or run on the picturesque trail––popular for its paved, easy paths and scenic variety.
 (Anywhere on the trail, you’re somehow only minutes away from rivers, villages, and forests, or cranberry bogs, harbors, and beaches).
-Traversing seven towns from Dennis to Wellfleet, it’s not only a must-see way to explore the Cape, it’s a legit mode of transportation.
+Traversing seven towns from Dennis to Wellfleet (and a recent extension into Yarmouth), it’s not only a must-see way to explore the Cape, it’s a legit mode of transportation.

 Rest stop: If you plan your entire ride around exactly when you will hit Hot Chocolate Sparrow café along the path in Orleans, or the Eat Cake 4 Breakfast bakery or El Guapo Baja shore shack on the trail in Brewster, you won’t be the first.